xud0218/extendedMythicalMysfits/README.md

 # extendedMythicalMysfits :cloud:
 https://wit-cc-a6-xud.s3.amazonaws.com/index.html
+#
 (PS: This website will be unaccessible on August 30th 2021 due to AWS educate account expiration.)

 # Introduction
-This project is about adding new features and using new AWS services to the Mythical Mysfits website to improve users’ experience.
+This project is for our Cloud Computing class in which we chose to take the existing Mystical Mysfits application we had worked on in class and expand it.
+To do this we planned on adding new features and using new AWS services to expand the Mythical Mysfits website to improve users’ experience and functions of the application.

 # Features
 Existing Features